synrgy-5-fsw-1-cihuy/challenge-6-guide/docs/README.md

 # API Documentation

 This folder contains the API documentation for the challenge.
+WORK IN PROGRESS.

 ## OpenAPI